 When my kids we're attending this school I thought it was one of the best for their needs...considering what was capitalized for the real world....ok. they had good teachers onewas great and I voleentered as much as I could and contributed $ as much as I could.
 The principal at the Time was on a personal roll...I started to get very concerned about my kids at this school......they now carry the scars ......One was a ginger.
 One was blonde.

 Meyler Street Elementary School is a public elementary school in West Carson.
-The principal of Meyler Street Elementary School is Louie Carrillo, who can be contacted at email@example.com.
-818 students attend Meyler Street Elementary School and identify as Hispanic; Black, non-Hispanic; and Asian/Pacific Islander.
+The principal of Meyler Street Elementary School is Louie Carrillo, who can be contacted at firstname.lastname@example.org.
+818 children attend Meyler Street Elementary School and identify mostly as Hispanic; Black, non-Hispanic; and Asian/Pacific Islander.
 54% of the Meyler Street Elementary School students are "limited in English proficiency."
-86% of the 818 students here have subsidized lunches.
-The ratio of students to teachers at Meyler Street Elementary School is 18:1.
+86% of the 818 students here are paying reduced lunch prices.
+The student to teacher ratio at Meyler Street Elementary School is 18:1.
 Zion Lutheran School is one of the nearest elementary schools.